mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

 6. Marketing:
     - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs, and Twitter banners) used for the blog post
         - Upgrade should be recommended if there are security fixes in this version, with a note thanking the security researcher
-    - Send blog post for Release Manager and PMs to review

 ### I. (T-minus 7 working days) Release Candidate Testing Finished